levindoneto/IoT-Modelling-Tool/README.md

 * [SCSS Files](public/scss) (contains the files for the nested metalanguage scss, which is interpreted into CSS on this platform)
 * [Jade Files](public/views) (contains the files for the Jade high performance template engine)

-## Relationship among the packages in a high level approach
+## Relationship among the Packages in a High Level Approach

 The packages diagram can be viewed in the image bellow.

 ![packages](public/resources/packages.jpg)

-## System's submenus
+## System's Submenus

 Each submenu has its own controller and view.
 In total, there are 11 submenus on the developed IoT Modelling Tool: